Advocating For Our Hometown

 Protect Natural Spaces & Wildlife

-The American River corridor connects trails, habitat, and community.
+The American River corridor connects trails, habitat, and community across the region.

 Lake Natoma Park Vision